Validos/validos.github.io/README.md

 - [Open Source Definition](https://opensource.org/osd-annotated) by the Open Source Initiative
 - [OSI-approved Licenses](https://opensource.org/licenses) - licenses that comply with the Open Source Definition
 - [Software Package Data Exchange (SPDX) specification](https://spdx.org/) - a standard format for communicating the components, licenses and copyrights associated with software packages

+## Compliance Tools
+- General
+    - [FOSSology](https://www.fossology.org/) - An OSS compliance software system and toolkit.
+As a toolkit you can run license, copyright and export control scans from the command line.
+As a system, a database and a web UI are provided for a compliance workflow.
+- Ecosystem-specific
+    - Node/npm
+       - [jslicense](http://jslicense.org/) - Software licensing and compliance tools for the npm ecosystem.
+Check out e.g. [licensee.js](https://www.npmjs.com/package/licensee) which enables you to check package.json license information in project dependencies against SPDX-based rules.
+For CI purposes, the rules can also be enforced via passing/failing tests.